fabric8io/fabric8/bai/ReadMe.md

 * explicit use of an audit endpoint in routes to specifically route to an audit endpoint, for example using a [wire tap](http://camel.apache.org/wire-tap.html)
 * using an **[AuditEventNotifier](https://github.com/fusesource/fuse/blob/master/bai/bai-core/src/main/java/org/fusesource/bai/AuditEventNotifier.java#L71)** to configure rules to define when to capture events in your camel routes without modifying your camel routes directly

 We prefer the AuditEventNotifier as it leaves auditing completely separate from your business level integration flows; which should solve the common 80% of audit requirements.
-If ever you have some really complex requirements feel free to use explicit routing to an audit endpoint to solve really complex routing rules.
+If ever you have some really complex requirements feel free to use explicit routing to an audit endpoint using the Camel DSL.

 ### Specifying generic audit rules via AuditEventNotifier